-SMEs make up around 99 per cent of all the businesses operating in the UK, and are therefore enormously important to the UK economy.
-Millions of people work in SMEs, and they are generally seen as the key engine of growth and sustainability.
+SMEs make up around 99.9 per cent of all businesses in the UK, so are enormously important to the UK economy.
+Millions of people work in SMEs – they’re a key driver of economic growth and sustainability.

-The EU SME definition is currently set out in a document called EU Recommendation 2003/361.
-It uses the measure of headcount explained above - SME is a business with fewer than 250 employees.
+It’s useful to consider the current EU SME definition too.
+This definition uses the measure of headcount explained above – SME is a business with fewer than 250 employees.
 It also makes definitions of the three categories of business within the SME umbrella.
 According to the EU definition:

-If you’re looking to start your own business, there is a wealth of support available online and through groups like the British Chambers of Commerce.
-Simply Business offers a great range of tips and how-tos to get your business off the ground, which you can find in our Knowledge Centre.
+If you’re looking to start your own business, there’s support available online and through groups like the British Chambers of Commerce.
+Simply Business also offers tips and how-tos at our Knowledge centre.

-If you’re just starting out, there are a few things you’ll need to get sorted as a priority.
+If you’re just starting out, you’ll need to sort these as a priority:

 What is it that makes your new business unique?
-Work out what you’re offering, and what separates you from your competitors, whether that’s a unique product or service, competitive pricing, ‘value adds’, or many other potential differentiators.
+Work out what you’re offering and what separates you from your competitors, whether that’s a unique product or service, competitive pricing, ‘value adds’, or any other unique selling points.

-Research is key in the earliest stages of a business.
-You’ll need to think about what your competitors are doing, and analyse their strengths and weaknesses.
-You’ll also need to think about how you’ll find the right suppliers, how you’ll deliver your products or services, and crucially, how you’ll market yourself to new customers.
+Research is important in the early stages of a business.
+You’ll need to think about what your competitors are doing and analyse their strengths and weaknesses.
+You’ll also need to think about how to find the right suppliers, how to deliver your products or services, and crucially, how to market yourself to new customers.

-Now it’s time to market yourself!
-Your business plan should include details of the marketing activities you’ll conduct in order to get yourself in front of new customers.
-For some top tips and guides, read our Marketing section.
+Your business plan should include details of the marketing activities you’ll conduct to get yourself in front of new customers.

 6th Floor99 Gresham StreetLondonEC2V 7NG